Bob Costas, Pasty Guy Offended By Word Native ‘t Offended By

 So what?

-Hoosier was a derogatory term used to describe people from Indiana, and now we wear that moniker with pride.
+was a derogatory term used to describe people from Indiana, and now we wear that moniker with pride.
 Retard and retarded are perfectly legitimate mechanical terms that society foolishly decided was offensive only recently.
-Can we go back to just 10 years ago and retard’s legitimate definition like Costas is suggesting with Redskin?
+Can we go back to just 10 years ago and reclaim retard’s legitimate definition like Costas is suggesting with Redskin?

 How about if we reclaim the definition of faggot and fag while we are at it.
 It originally had nothing to do with homosexuals, and isn’t used primarily to disparage them now anyway.
 Yet we can’t call someone a fag without being accused of being a homophobe.
 Even though the word is rarely used to describe homosexuals.